topepo/DC-ML-2018/README.md

-# DC-ML-2018
-Materials for the Applied Machine Learning Workshop in Washington DC
+Slides, code and data for "Applied Machine Learning" in Washington DC from August 23-24.